 6. Breeding, capturing, and selling of fish by pet retailers is rife with abuse

 The pet industry also inflicts abuse on fish.
 Most of the freshwater fish sold in pet stores originate in commercial breeding facilities which are the underwater equivalent of puppy mills, while saltwater fish are primarily captured from the wild.
 Marine fish are caught via cruel methods which include being stunned with cyanide.
-Approximately 75% of the fish caught with cyanide die within an hour of capture and those that survive develop long term medical problems like internal organ damage.
+Approximately 75% of the fish caught with cyanide die within an hour of capture and those that survive develop long-term medical problems like internal organ damage.
 Roughly 10-40% of caught fish die from stress and injuries before they can be exported from their home countries.

 In pet stores, fish are subjected to poor living conditions and are marketed irresponsibly.
-For instance, betta fish are sold with small bowls and shoppers are told that this housing is sufficient to keep them healthy.
+For instance, betta fish are sold in small bowls and shoppers are told that this housing is sufficient to keep them healthy.
 In reality, betta fish require large tanks, heating, and water filtration.
 When bettas are kept in small containers, their health declines, and they develop illnesses like fin rot.
 Many fish are purchased on a whim.
 They quickly become unwanted, are forgotten, and slowly die from neglect.
-Fish are protected by animal cruelty laws in most states but their abuse and neglect is rarely reported or prosecuted.
+Fish are protected by animal cruelty laws in most states but their abuse and neglect are rarely reported or prosecuted.